natalieMillman/markdown-to-pdf/README.md

 ## How to Use

+1. **Toggle Theme**: Use the moon/sun button in the header to switch between light and dark modes
-1. **Upload File** (Optional): Drag and drop a markdown file or click to browse and select
+2. **Upload File** (Optional): Drag and drop a markdown file or click to browse and select
-2. **Enter Content**: Type or paste your markdown content in the left panel
+3. **Enter Content**: Type or paste your markdown content in the left panel
-3. **Live Preview**: Watch the real-time preview update in the right panel
+4. **Live Preview**: Watch the real-time preview update in the right panel
+5. **Print Preview**: Click "Print Preview" to see how your document will look when printed
-4. **Set Filename**: Enter your desired PDF filename (auto-generated from uploaded files)
+6. **Set Filename**: Enter your desired PDF filename (auto-generated from uploaded files)
-5. **Generate PDF**: Click the "Generate PDF" button to download your document
+7. **Generate PDF**: Click the "Generate PDF" button to download your document
-6. **Load Sample**: Use the "Load Sample" button to see example markdown content
+8. **Load Sample**: Use the "Load Sample" button to see example markdown content
-7. **Clear Content**: Use the "Clear" button to start fresh
+9. **Clear Content**: Use the "Clear" button to start fresh

 ## Supported Markdown Features